 When a homeowner makes a payment each month, the payment actually applies to the previous month, not the current one.
 That’s referred to as ‘interest in arrears.’
 Prepaid interest on the other hand is interest collected on behalf of the lender.
 When closing on the last day of the month, there is only one day of prepaid interest collected.
 Closing on the 20th of the month, there’s 10 days of prepaid interest collected, and so on.

 Upon the first day of the following month, there is no mortgage payment that needs to be made because it was already paid at the settlement table in the form of prepaid interest.
 That interest represents the very first mortgage payment.
-With a refinance, that script is flipped.
+When refinancing, that script is flipped.

 When refinancing to a lower rate, it makes perfect sense to get that rate applied to the new mortgage as soon as possible.
 This accomplished two things- it starts saving money each month right away and reduces the amount of interest in arrears.
-With a sales contract, the closing date is determined by the contract but with a refinance, the homeowners have the choice of when to close.
-If there is a clear reason to refinance to a lower rate it makes sense to lock that rate in as soon as possible.
+With a sales contract, the closing date is determined by the contract but with refinancing, the homeowners have the choice of when to close.
+If there is a clear reason for refinancing to a lower rate it makes sense to lock that rate in as soon as possible.

 Further, interest rate locks can be for a relatively short period of time, say 10 days or so, or longer.
 As much as 90-120 days for most programs.
 But with a longer lock comes higher fees.
 When a lender accepts a lock request, the lender is in essence pulling your mortgage out of its credit line.
 A rate lock for a standard 30 day fixed rate program might cost as much as a quarter of a discount point.

 On a $300,000 mortgage, that equates to $750 additional dollars.
 Locking in a rate for 15 days typically doesn’t cost extra.
 Different lenders can have different policies but in general this is what you can expect.
-It’s easy to see how closing a refinance sooner rather than later has an impact on your pocketbook.
+It’s easy to see how refinancing sooner rather than later has an impact on your pocketbook.